Accessibility Statement for Moodle

 One of the key benefits of Moodle is the scope it offers teachers to develop creative and innovative learning objects.
 This approach inevitably introduces the possibility of inconsistent navigation and identification.
 We believe that making all learning content on Moodle consistent would be a disproportionate burden within the meaning of the accessibility regulations.
 Where a student notifies us of a difficulty with content, however, we will work to offer a solution for them.

 Content that is not within the scope of the accessibility regulations

 - Some of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured to be accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).
 Some of our PDFs and Word documents are essential to providing our services – for example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 By September 2020, we plan to either fix these or replace them with accessible HTML pages.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
-Note, however, that the Ally service should allow you to access all tutor-uploaded PDFs and Word documents in a form that is accessible to you.
-Any new PDFs or Word documents we publish will meet accessibility standards.
+Note, however, that the Ally service should allow you to access all tutor-uploaded PDFs and Word documents in a format that is accessible.
+Any new PDFs or Word documents will meet accessibility standards.

 If we have failed to identify an issue, please contact email@example.com or phone 02392 843355

 Moodle has been tested for accessibility issues by the Moodle HQ development team using Google Chrome Development Tools accessibility audit functionality and the WebAIM Web Accessibility Evaluation Tool.
 These approaches check for specific accessibility issues and highlight failing elements, which are then addressed by the development team.